tlossen/spread_client/README.md

 1. install the spread toolkit, version 3.17.x

-        sudo port install spread
+        $ sudo port install spread

     or

-        sudo apt-get install spread
+        $ sudo apt-get install spread

-see [http://www.spread.org](http://www.spread.org) for instructions on how to install from source.
+    or see [http://www.spread.org](http://www.spread.org) for instructions
+    on how to install from source.

 2. create a simple `spread.conf`